altar31/altar31/README.md

 ## 👨‍🔬 Science

-Although, i started my research journey in Physics-Chemistry field (Powder metallurgy), i became passionate about Deep Learning/Machine Learning algorithms development for computer vision and data-driven scientific discoveries.
-Along the way, i developed a strong interest in Artifical General Intelligence (AGI) systems with an emphais on AI-safety, governance  and Human-AI alignement research.
+Although, I started my research journey in Physics-Chemistry field (Powder metallurgy), I became passionate about Deep Learning/Machine Learning algorithms development for computer vision and data-driven scientific discoveries.
+Along the way, I also developed an interest in Artificial General Intelligence (AGI) systems with an emphasis on AI-safety, governance and Human-AI alignment research.

 My main research interests are :
 * 🤖 Neural Architecture Search and High-performance machine learning